Oatmeal Stout Old Fashioned Cocktail Recipe

 Method

-1. Add bourbon, bitters, simple syrup, and cracked ice to a lowball glass.
+1. Add bourbon, bitters, and simple syrup to a mixing glass.

 Pin Recipe